-AG RESEARCH AND EXTENSION We call for a minimum of one agricultural educator and one family and consumer science educator in each county for continuing adult education for farmers, ranchers and homemakers.
+AG RESEARCH AND EXTENSION

+We call for a minimum of one agricultural educator and one family and consumer science educator in each county for continuing adult education.
 We also encourage a strong 4-H club program in each county.

 We support utilizing a citizen county, district and state advisory system as a means to provide grassroots input to the leadership of the cooperative extension and research service.

 We support a concerted effort to obtain adequate funding for Oklahoma State University (OSU), the Oklahoma Agricultural Experiment Station (OAES) and the Oklahoma Cooperative Extension Service (OCES) in every county.

-We support developing a national clearinghouse for compiling and making available a database with all agriculture research being conducted by state land-grant universities.
+We support developing a national clearinghouse for compiling and making available a database, with all agriculture research being conducted by state land-grant universities.

 We support the Grazing Lands Research Laboratory at Fort Reno and the Southern Plains Research Lab in Woodward.
 This research in livestock grazing and erosion control is vital to Southwest United States agriculture.
-We support funding for the Expanded Wheat Pasture Research Unit at Oklahoma State University.
-We support funding to reestablish the Oklahoma AgrAbility Project.
-We encourage the Board of Higher Regents to fully allocate all funds appropriated by the Legislature to OSU and Cooperative Extension and Experiment Station.
-We support expanded research on soil health practices by USDA-NRCS, Oklahoma Agricultural Experiment Station, Noble Research Institute and our various agricultural schools in Oklahoma.
-We support continued funding for USDA-ARS facilities.
-COOPERATIVES AND ORGANIZATIONS

-We support partnering with groups who embrace policies that are favorable to family agriculture and are considered pro-agriculture by the members we represent.

-We support farm cooperatives and urge all farmers to support them to the fullest extent in their local communities.

-We encourage our members to participate in specialty commodity organizations, with respect to the commodities they grow or produce.

-We support continuation of the Capper-Volstead Act of 1922 that limits each member of a cooperative to one vote, regardless of the amount of stock or membership capital the members owns.

-1 We reaffirm our support for rural electric cooperatives and urge Congress to provide ample 2 insured and guaranteed loan funds to meet the needs of the rural electric cooperative system and 3 its customers.
-4 5 We strongly encourage the U.S. Congress to oppose electric deregulation.
-6 7 The U.S. Congress and the Federal Energy Regulatory Commission (FERC) are steadfastly 8 moving toward restructuring the electric utility industry.
-We believe any restructuring of 9 Oklahoma's electric industry should embrace the following criteria: 10 11 1.
+1 We support funding for the Expanded Wheat Pasture Research Unit at OSU.
+2 3 We support funding for Oklahoma Ag4Life.
+4 5 We encourage the Oklahoma Board of Higher Regents to fully allocate all funds 6 appropriated by the Oklahoma Legislature to OSU and Cooperative Extension and Experiment 7 Station.
+8 9 We support expanded research on soil health practices by USDA-NRCS, Oklahoma 10 Agricultural Experiment Station, Noble Research Institute and our various agricultural schools in 11 Oklahoma.
+12 13 We support continued funding for and re-establishment of USDA-ARS facilities in the 14 middle United States.
+15 16 17 18 COOPERATIVES AND ORGANIZATIONS 19 20 We support partnering with groups who embrace policies that are favorable to family 21 agriculture and are considered pro-agriculture by the members we represent.
+22 23 We support farm cooperatives and urge all farmers to support them to the fullest extent in 24 their local communities.
+25 26 We support continuation of the Capper-Volstead Act of 1922 that limits each member of a 27 cooperative to one vote, regardless of the amount of stock or membership capital the members 28 owns.
+29 30 We reaffirm our support for rural electric cooperatives and urge Congress to provide ample 31 insured and guaranteed loan funds to meet the needs of the rural electric cooperative system and 32 its customers.
+33 34 We strongly encourage the U.S. Congress to oppose electric deregulation.
+35 36 The U.S. Congress and the Federal Energy Regulatory Commission (FERC) are steadfastly 37 moving toward restructuring the electric utility industry.
+We believe any restructuring of 38 Oklahoma's electric industry should embrace the following criteria: 39 40 1.
 Make certain we have continued universal access to electric power.
-12 13 2.
-Make certain safeguards are in place to protect all Oklahomans from significantly 14 increased rates and line costs from electric restructuring.
-15 16 3.
+41 42 2.
+Make certain safeguards are in place to protect all Oklahomans from significantly 43 increased rates and line costs from electric restructuring.
+44 45 3.
 All classes of customers should be treated fairly.
-17 18 4.
-Make certain rural Oklahomans gain the benefits of "competition," while prohibiting 19 the discriminatory aspects of "competition" that left rural Oklahomans in the dark a 20 few decades ago.
-21 22 5.
-Make sure revenues generated by the electric industry remain revenue-neutral to all 23 receiving entities as much as possible.
-24 25 6.
-Equalize the cost of distributing electric energy statewide, and 26 27 7.
-Make certain the environment is protected and preserved.
-28
+46 Make certain rural Oklahomans gain the benefits of "competition," while prohibiting 47 4.
+48 the discriminatory aspects of "competition" that left rural Oklahomans in the dark a few decades ago.

+5. Make sure revenues generated by the electric industry remain revenue-neutral to all receiving entities as much as possible.

+6. Make certain the environment is protected and preserved.